sl1673495/sl1673495/README.md

 ### Hi there, I'm ssh 👋

-Now I'm working at Bytedance Ltd as a web frontend architect.
+Now I'm working at Bytedance Ltd as a web frontend developer.

 **Languages and Tools:**